Sophistechnication

 Plan to learn and learn to plan

-The X Axiom stipulates critical and creative thinking as a necessary construct for maximizing education.
-From the basics of the standardized curriculum per age to the subject matter itself: rethink education.
+The X Axiom stipulates that using critical and creative thinking augments intelligence.
+From the basics of the standardized curriculum based on age to the subject matter itself: rethink education.
 Why is it expected that as of a certain young age most people should be done with school?
-Should we really ever identify as “done learning?” just the words sound terribly arrogant… because they are.
+Should we really ever identify as “done learning?”
+The statement itself sounds arrogant.
 In the last few decades certain critical occupations have required continuing education in order to keep licenses or other records active, and rightfully so.
 XSE can only be applied through a “growth mindset” and has no room or bearing for a “fixed mindset,” therefore in order to excel at it’s application a person must acknowledge that life is a journey of learning, whether or not you choose to make it that, and the only way to rise above “learning the hard way” is by appreciating opportunity and proactively seeking the truth in order to live a good life.
 Likewise, XSE trains the individual to think on their own 2 feet, and anything otherwise is equivalent of being controlled.
 Additionally, it is when a person who is truly free in their ability to seek truth and education is simultaneously able to create that their person begins to flourish and their potential begins to be revealed.
 This creativity can be expressed through unlimited forms, from planning the interior design of a room to a new invention.

-The Z Axiom commands obtaining the best and most powerful resources (restricted only by logical limitations).
+The Z Axiom states that one should seek authentic and ultimate resources (restricted only by logical limitations).
 This generally means looking globally, and even beyond.
 When it comes to education, the best universities, academies and institutions will be in the pool of resources.
 But so will other sources, for instance, perhaps you understand some of the benefits of myofascial exercises and choose to add that in to your education for a time, even though that resource would possibly come from a doctor who is putting myofascial exercises on youtube.
 Or perhaps you have heard of the benefits of regular meditation, so you set aside a structured time daily to exercise meditation in hopes of increasing your brain’s thickness in the pre-frontal cortex and the parietal lobes.

 So how might you apply XSE to education in your own life?